Royals vs. Cardinals Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Paul Goldschmidt, Vinnie Pasquantino and others in the St. Louis Cardinals-Kansas City Royals matchup at Busch Stadium on Monday at 2:15 PM ET.
+Oddsmakers have listed player props for Paul Goldschmidt, Vinnie Pasquantino and others when the St. Louis Cardinals host the Kansas City Royals at Busch Stadium on Tuesday at 7:45 PM ET.

 Bet on this matchup or its props with DraftKings!